shadow7692/5-HT/content/docs/protocol.md

 Visualise having already achieved your long-term goals.
 Create a vision board, and add a number and label to each item.
 Split the board into long-term long-term goals and short-term long-term goals, ideally 12 months ahead.

+- **Occupation.** Eye surgeon.
+Businessman.
+Father.
+- **Relationships.** Great relationship with parents.
+A loyal brotherhood and a large diverse network of skilled individuals.
+Only female friends that I consider close family.
+A devoted, loyal, loving partner.
+- **Possessions.** A minimal ultramodern house with a beautiful scenic view.
+A few supercars.

 Visualise yourself doing actions that will help you move closer towards these goals.
 If you don't know what actions to take, visualise yourself finding out.
 Visualise being successful with it.

-Use inner intention to execute the process, and outer intention to operate from the end state of the assumption of already having achieved the goal.
-The processes are not static.

 **Research:** visualise ideal self, embodiment.

 <n2>Core Values</n2>
 ### Principles

-In the spirit of gratitude, I would like to extend my heartfelt thanks to individuals who have greatly inspired and contributed to my journey. *Andrew Huberman*, your profound insights into neuroscience and human potential have been a guiding light. *Lex Fridman*, your dedication to the pursuit of knowledge and meaningful conversations has been truly enlightening. *Bryan Johnson*, your visionary thinking and commitment to advancing humanity's future have been a constant source of inspiration.
-I am deeply appreciative of the wisdom and inspiration you have all shared, which have enriched my understanding and perspective in countless ways.